Open-LinaOS-Foundation/LinaOS/Documentation/filesystems/ext4/super.rst

    * - 0x20
      - Has directory indices (COMPAT\_DIR\_INDEX).
    * - 0x40
      - “Lazy BG”.
-Not in Linux kernel, seems to have been for uninitialized block groups?
+Not in LinaOS kernel, seems to have been for uninitialized block groups?
 (COMPAT\_LAZY\_BG)
    * - 0x80
      - “Exclude inode”.
 Not used.
 (COMPAT\_EXCLUDE\_INODE).